radical-cybertools/radical.pilot/docs/source/internals.rst

 communication round trip time between task manager and pilot agent.

 In general, we do *not* recommend to use backfilling for:

-  - a single pilot;
+- A single pilot;
 - large numbers of short-running tasks.

 The backfilling scheduler (BF) will only dispatch tasks to pilot agents once the pilot agent is in 'RUNNING' state.
 The tasks will thus get executed even if one of the pilots never reaches that state: the load will be distributed between pilots which become 'ACTIVE'.

 The BF will only dispatch as many tasks to an agent which the agent can, in principle, execute concurrently.
 No tasks will be waiting in the agent's own scheduler queue.
 The BF will react on task termination events, and will then backfill (!) the agent with any remaining tasks.
 The agent will remain under-utilized during that communication.

 In order to minimize agent under-utilization, the user can set the environment